Usama2581/tezeract-assesment/README.md

 http://localhost:3000/employee/top-earner/3

-<h3>To get the top employee of given salary range pass the small value first and large after it in params like below url</h3>
+<h3>To get the employees of given salary range pass the small value first and large after it in params like below url</h3>
 http://localhost:3000/employee/salary-range/50000/100000